 We emphasize, however, that we find substantial pluralism among the views expressed.
 Indeed, our findings suggest that this pluralism is more extensive than is commonly recognized.
-Discussions of moral pluralism in health care priority setting sometimes assume that we are operating within the confines of the continuum of views that runs from utilitarianism to leximin; the only dimension of moral pluralism that is then considered, and that public opinion is then surveyed on, is the degree of priority to the worse off (see, e.g. Adler, 2012, pp. 392-399; Dolan & Tsuchiya 2011; Norheim, 2013; Robson et al. 2017).
-This narrow framing ignores the very large proportion of the public (seventy-six per cent)24 who, in our survey, espouse views that do not align with these core assumptions.
+Discussions of moral pluralism in healthcare priority setting sometimes assume that we are operating within the confines of the continuum of views that runs from utilitarianism to leximin; the only dimension of moral pluralism that is then considered, and that public opinion is surveyed on, is the degree of priority to the worse-off (see, e.g., Adler 2012, 392-9; Dolan and Tsuchiya 2011; Norheim 2013; Robson et al. 2017).
+This narrow framing ignores the very large proportion of the public (76 percent) who, in our survey, espouse views that do not align with this core assumption.

-Given that the legitimacy of priority-setting arrangements depends in part on public acceptance of these arrangements, our findings raise the question whether the common practice of using unlimited aggregative distributive principles to set health care priorities has sufficient legitimacy.
-To us, our findings also suggest that limited aggregative views, such as those embodied in the Dutch priority setting principles, are worthy of consideration, since they have an apparently reasonable philosophical rationale and may have broader public support.
+Given that the legitimacy of priority-setting arrangements depends in part on public acceptance of these arrangements, our findings raise the question whether the common practice of using unlimited aggregative distributive principles to set healthcare priorities has sufficient legitimacy.
+To us, our findings also suggest that limited aggregative views, such as those embodied in the Dutch priority-setting principles, are worthy of consideration, since they have an apparently reasonable philosophical rationale and may have broader public support.

 In sum, we submit that empirical investigations like ours can have value in two principal ways.
-First, they may help us to better understand the public's views and the concomitant question of which policies can be said to be implemented in their name with their support.
-Second, insofar as they reveal an apparent mismatch between orthodox views and the public's choices, they may encourage further scrutiny of unorthodox views by philosophers and psychologists, to see whether these views have previously unrecognized merits, or whether, instead, these unorthodox views flow from biased or otherwise unreasonable judgements.
+First, they may help us to better understand the public's views and the concomitant question of which policies can be said to be implemented with their support.
+Second, insofar as they reveal an apparent mismatch between orthodox views and the public's choices, they may encourage further scrutiny of unorthodox views by philosophers and psychologists, to see whether these views have previously unrecognized merits, or whether, instead, these unorthodox views flow from biased or otherwise unreasonable judgments.
 In this way, empirical studies of the public's views of distributive justice are an impetus to engage in an interdisciplinary and inclusive search for reflective equilibrium.